FYDE-S2020/arduino-lab-1-AleNeff/Report.md

 4. When lowering the frequency in procedure A, step 4, what is going wrong?
 Brainstorm some solutions.
 Dimmers exist in the real world.
 What is their solution?

-The frequency, while much lower than 100, isn't long enough to "trick" our eyes into thinking it's continuously on, so it blinks rather than dims.
+The frequency, while it is much lower than 100, isn't quick enough to "trick" our eyes into thinking it's continuously on, so it blinks rather than dims.
 A solution would be to hold the duty cycle at a lower value while maintaining a high frequency - manipulating only the duty cycle seemed to leave the light dimmed without seeing a blink pattern.